dariol83/reatmetric/eu.dariolucia.reatmetric.ui/Mimics.md

 `data-rtmt-visibility-00="$validity EQ INVALID := hidden"`

 Explanation: if the validity is INVALID, set the visibility to hidden (SVG element is not displayed).

+`data-rtmt-text-00="$validity EQ VALID := $eng"`

+Explanation: if the validity is VALID, set the text of the SVG element to the engineering value of the parameter.

 ### Attributes

 #### data-rtmt-binding-id